 We read the book titled Coral Reef, but you may choose any book on this topic.
 After I am done reading the book we discuss and talk about some of the plants and animals they found interesting.
 I want to keep reminding them of how biodiverse and unusual this habitat is.

 Then I have the children gather on the floor by the Smartboard.
 We watch this video to see all different animals in the ocean, mostly from coral reef.
-It is 22 minutes long.
-(You can skip the first 3 minutes, since it is just an overview of the series.)
+It is 9.5 minutes long.
 During the video, the children will take additional notes on their organizer (see coral reef finished page sample).
 If you would also like, the children can go to this website to find out more information about an interesting coral reef critter, sea turtles.

 Note: We did not find any birds, insects or amphibians in our reading, so the children left those columns blank.

 Most of this lesson showcases the students recording observations to describe patterns and relationships in the natural world, which is a foundational NGSS standard.
 The main goal for them is to collect data so they can compare the coral reef habitat with others at the end of this unit.

 I ask the children to look at their chart and pick out their favorite fact from the either the movie or from the book about plants and animals that live in the coral reef.
 This helps them evaluate and analyze their notes to see what they like best.

 To add to their interactive science journals, I have them make a Coral Reef folded pocket.